khakhalin/notes/keywords/tableau.md

     )
 }
 ```

-Explanation of the code: The inner part returns `None` for non-recent values, and target value (`name` in this case) for the most recent value.
+Code analysis: The inner part returns `None` for non-recent values, and target value (`name` in this case) for the most recent value.
 Just to be on a safe side, we also calculate the most recent value separately for each `id`, although if the data is orthogonal on `time/id` dimensions, this is technically not necessary.
 Then it calculates `max()` on them, and real values are `>` than `none`, so they win in this battle.
 And finally, we match these values to `id` (the part that feels most similar to to a join, conceptually).

+# Other

+Apparently, one can write their own code in Tableau version of [[javascript]], and it also has something like internal restricted [[python]], but I haven't tried either yet.

 # Refs